 A third desirable development would be a cessation of hostilities on the part of the federal government and all regional states, political parties and armed groups.
 Such a “ceasefire” might include renunciation of violence, of possession and use of weaponry, of military training and of hate speech.
 Should the various interests cease hostilities, engage constructively and sign a transparent agreement inclusive of all political parties and armed groups, with robust and coercive compliance mechanisms.
 Such an eventuality could end in the cantonment, registration, disarmament, selection and training of armed groups towards integration with statutory forces, and with the demobilization of insurgents and their incorporation into regular regional police or the federal security sector.
 More importantly, such a pact would take the country to sustainable peace.

-[i] Providing five of possible alternative trajectories, these scenarios offer grounds for reflections,.
+Providing five of many possible alternative trajectories, these scenarios offer grounds for reflections.
 In foreseeing what, these scenarios are not by any means desirable predictions.
-They are meant only to help Ethiopians deliberate and prepare for any of the scenarios and swiftly act in the best scenario, which is consensus based democratic federalism.
+They are meant only to help Ethiopians deliberate and prepare for any of the scenarios and swiftly act on the best scenario, which is consensus based democratic federalism.

 Editor’s Note: Dr. Mehari Taddele Maru is an academic focused on peace and security, law and governance, and humanitarian and migration issues.
 He tweets @DrMehari